chenzhiwei/helm-operator/README.md

 Helm Operator does not create the Helm releases, it only uses Helm as the template engine to generate the Kubernetes resources.

-Currently it can only install the Helm resources, and more features are on the way!
+More features are on the way!

 ## How to use